bernhardAxonIvy/doc/source/engine-guide/installation/systemdatabase.rst

 System Databases
 ================

-The |ivy-engine| system database is used by the server to store configuration, security, content and workflow information.
+The |ivy-engine| system database is used to store configuration, security, content and workflow information.
 See :ref:`Configuration
 <config-systemdb>` to find out how you can create and configure |ivy-engine|
 system databases. |ivy-engine| supports the following database systems to host